Home Canning Series - II: Watermelon Rind Pickle

-Bring to a low boil and cook for 45 minutes.
-Sir occasionally to keep all pickle pieces covered.
+Bring pickle to a low boil and cook for 45 minutes.
+Stir occasionally to keep all pickle pieces covered.
 Pickle should be relatively crisp and be semitransparent to transparent when done.

 Sterilize canning jars and lids as needed in boiling water.
 (See directions that accompany canning jars and/or lids.)

 Pack hot pickle into hot jars a few pieces at a time, packing the pieces down tightly with a bamboo skewer.
 (You may have to cut pieces to make smaller ones to fit in the spaces.)
 Then add hot syrup leaving 3/4 to 1 inch of head space.
 Wipe lip of jar to remove any pickling syrup.
-Add lids and seal.
+Add lids and rings.
 Cool to room temperature.
 Jars will seal by themselves as they cool.

 Pickle is better if not used immediately.
 Allow 30-60 days for flavors to penetrate.